 Some attributes are specific to certain types of statistical objects.
-For example, a pageview attribute is the traffic source, a session attribute is the session length, and a user attribute is the date of the user's first session.
+For example, a defining pageview attribute is the page URL of the click-through (referer), a session attribute is the session length, and a user attribute is the date of the user's first session.

 These levels can be represented in a diagram: